Preserving a Cultural Foundation Through Passion

 Rafael realized when talking with corn producers and tortilla makers that preserving the corn was difficult in Mexico’s hot and humid environment.
-Many farmers reported moths and weevils would attack the corn as they stored it.
-In fact, Rafael says, recent research suggested more than Mexico lost more than four percent of its crop after harvest.
+Many farmers reported moths and weevils would attack the corn as they stored it, resulting in post-harvest losses.
 Rafael thought that was too much corn gone, too much economic power disappeared, and he started looking for options to preserve more grain.

 Harvesting A Solution